Supreme Court sides with Bremerton’s praying coach

 The decision marks a substantial ruling in the decades-old argument over prayer in public schools.
 It also tackles questions of balancing teachers and coaches’ religious and free-speech rights with students’ rights to not feel pressured to participate in religious practices.

-In dissent, Justice Sonya Sotomayor wrote that the Constitution neither requires nor authorizes public schools to allow officials to pray “at the center of a school event.”
+In dissent, Justice Sonia Sotomayor wrote that the Constitution neither requires nor authorizes public schools to allow officials to pray “at the center of a school event.”

 She cited the same sections of the Bill of Rights as the majority, writing that they protected students who have a right to education free from government-exercised religion.